by Victor Sesma

 La Albufereta is a sandy beach in Alicante city.
 It has good public transport connections with TRAM and bus, lifeguards services in high season and chiringitos in summer, among others.
 The atmosphere is calm so it is a good beach for families.

-As many beaches in Alicante can get busy during the summertime as it is a well-maintained beach with all the expected services.
+As many beaches in Alicante can get busy during the summer time as it is a well-maintained beach with all the expected services.
+There is a list of all beaches in Alicante in this link if you want to check other beaches in Alicante city.

 La Albufereta beach is a 400m long and 18m wide beach.
-It is inside a bay that makes it, usually, less prone to develop high waves under bad weather conditions.
+It is inside a bay which makes it, usually, less prone to develop high waves under bad weather conditions.

 Although the sea conditions can be better at this beach, there might be some steps and an uneven floor under the water.
 This is not a unique characteristic of La Albufereta but something to keep in mind.